Post

 Speaking Module — AI Interview Simulation

-• Choose a job position (Software Engineer, Product Manager, Data Analyst, Marketing Manager, UI/UX Designer, DevOps Engineer, Cloud Engineer)
+• Pick a job position (Software Engineer, Product Manager, Data Analyst, etc.), seniority level (Junior/Mid/Senior/Lead), and question category (General/Technical)

 Speaking Component Architecture